jchen1/resume/resume.md

 April 2014
 :   Implemented **[computer stereo vision](https://github.com/iambald/depth)** in OpenCV as a final project.

-April 2014
-:   Made an accurate **[color segmenter](https://github.com/cyang1/segmentation)** by bounding a floodfill with the results of an edge detector as a final project.

 Februrary 2014
 :   Created **[MiniPlay](https://github.com/iambald/MiniPlay)**, a Chrome extension to operate Google Play Music and add features like global shortcuts and Last.fm scrobbling.
 Has over 300 daily users.